-It’s no secret that apples are one of the best things you fill pastry with, and buying frozen apple tarts and apple turnovers is the best thing in the world, but making them at home is so easy, that it trumps being able to buy them!
+It’s no secret that apples are one of the best things you fill pastry with, and buying frozen apple tarts and apple turnovers is easy, but making them at home and being able to customize them is better and just as easy.

 It’s so simple and delicious and just, PERFECT, so I don’t feel the need to explain anything else.
 Let’s get to the recipe people, so you can make this just as often as I do.